Looking ahead: How lenders can combat wrongful repossession claimsPrint publication

 However, Walker Morris is pleased to report that, in a number of cases conducted to date, including what must be some of the first cases of this type to be judicially determined, the law is coming down on the side of the lenders.

-Banking & Finance Litigation specialists Sandip Singh and James Taylor explain.
+Banking & Finance Litigation specialists Sandip Singh explains.

 What are ‘wrongful repossession’ claims?